Trying to find an Electrician in Southlake, TX?

 We hope these tips keep you and your family safe.

-- Aluminum wiring, which can become loose and create a major fire risk
+- Aluminum wiring.
+This wiring can become loose and cause fires

-- Sensing vibrations, buzzes or shocks when switching on appliances
+- Minor vibration, buzz or shock when turning on appliances

 - Flickering or dimming lights when using appliances